The answer to your question, ‘is sweet potato low FODMAP?’ is yes, if you stick within the recommended serving size.

 - Sweet Potato Gnocchi

-Sweet potato is considered a low FODMAP vegetable in a serving of 75 g.
+Sweet potato is low FODMAP in a serving of 75 g.
 At larger portion sizes, the FODMAP content is increased due to the presence of mannitol – a type of polyol.

 Sweet potato is a nutritious vegetable with a good source of fibre and beta-carotene.
 It is also very versatile, so it can be used in sweet and savoury dishes.